ersheff/IMS452-Prototyping/README.md

 # IMS452-Prototyping

-This repository includes all of the files for the projects that were intrioduced in the IMS452 Prototyping talk.
+This repository includes all of the files for the projects that were introduced in the IMS452 Prototyping talk.

 CodePen example available [here](https://codepen.io/ersheff/pen/OJGWpBm).